NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 ---
 The Trinity Doctrine is probably the most misunderstood and attacked Christian doctrine.
 It is firmly rooted in the Bible.
 Here is a list of scriptures that prove or support the trinity doctrine along with explanations.
 This list will be continually expanded.

-# The Trinity, Definitions and common misunderstanding
+# The Trinity: Definitions and common misunderstanding

 The Christian doctrine of the Trinity is the central doctrine concerning the nature of God, which defines one God existing in three coequal[^coequal], coeternal[^coeternal], consubstantial[^cosubstantial] divine persons: God the Father, God the Son (Jesus Christ) and God the Holy Spirit, three distinct persons (hypostases) sharing one being/essence/substance/nature (homoousion).
 In this context, one being/essence/substance/nature defines **what** God is, while the three persons define **who** God is.
 Since *what* someone is and *who* someone is are two distinct concepts there is no contradiction in the idea that God is one being with three persons.